0 Items: $0.00

 Conor Curran also looks at the social background of players, organisers and supporters of the GAA, soccer and cricket within Donegal society and locates the study of sport in Donegal within the wider context of sports history and Irish social, economic, cultural and political history.
 In giving a detailed examination of the growth of soccer in the county and the impact of cultural links with Derry city and Scotland, the book assesses the influence of cultural boundaries on the development of sport.
 The role of sport within the Protestant community is also assessed and attempts to develop the 'minority' sports of cricket, hockey and rugby are examined.
 This book is based on three key themes.
 It shows how sport develops in a geographically peripheral area.
 It highlights the incompleteness of the Irish sporting 'revolution' and it illustrates that the development of the GAA in Donegal was a rather slow development and had less to do with political identity than has been presumed by a number of GAA historians and writers.

-Death by Discourse?
-Political Economy and the Great Irish Famine
+Death in Every Paragraph: Journalism and the Great Irish Famine

 Share your knowledge of this product.